Why Choose Sofia University?

 - In conjunction with the Youth Scientific Association, the university runs the “Youth & Science” competition every year where the top medical research publications are recognised.

-- Admission takes place in October and no entry exam is needed.
+- Admission takes place in October and a basic Biology and Chemistry test is needed.

 - Tuition fees cost £6,500 annually.